-INNOVATIVE FOOD HOLDINGS, INC. Annual Meeting of Stockholders October 31, 2018 TBD This proxy is solicited by the Board of Directors
+INNOVATIVE FOOD HOLDINGS, INC. Annual Meeting of Stockholders

+October 31, 2018 at 2:00 pm ET This proxy is solicited by the Board of Directors

-The shareholder(s) hereby appoints , as proxy, with the power to appoint his substitute, and hereby authorizes him to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of INNOVATIVE FOOD HOLDINGS, INC. that the shareholder(s) is/are entitled to vote at the Annual Meeting of shareholder(s) to be held at on October 31, 2018, at the TBD, and any adjournment or postponement thereof.
+The stockholder(s) hereby appoint(s) Sam Klepfish, as proxy, with the power to appoint his substitute, and hereby authorize(s) him to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of INNOVATIVE FOOD HOLDINGS, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 2:00 pm ET on October 31, 2018, at the Courtyard by Marriott, 16 Glenmaura National Blvd, Scranton, PA 18507, and any adjournment or postponement thereof.